MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-security.md

 It can be a challenge to quickly find and report on all security appliances in your tenant.
 Identifying the security resources can help when designing a strategy for a more sustainable operating model for your business.

-_Green Software Foundation pillar alignment: [Measuring sustainability](sustainability-design-principles.md#measuring-sustainability)_
+_Green Software Foundation alignment: [Measuring sustainability](sustainability-design-principles.md#measuring-sustainability)_

 **Recommendation:**